-§2341.
+§ 30:2341.
 Short title

 This Chapter shall be known and may be cited as the "Louisiana School Asbestos Abatement Act".
-Acts 1985, No. 394, §1, eff.
-July 10, 1985.

-§2342.
+§ 30:2342.
 Findings and declaration of policy

-- A. The legislature finds and declares that: - (1) Asbestos-containing materials were used in elementary and secondary schools within the state for fireproofing, soundproofing, thermal insulation, decorative, and other purposes. - (2) Asbestos and asbestiform materials are potentially hazardous to the public health. - (3) Asbestos-containing materials in a friable condition can cause building airborne exposures to far exceed background ambient levels and then pose a potential health hazard. - (4) In view of the fact that the state of Louisiana has compulsory attendance laws for children of school age and these children must be educated in a safe and healthy environment, the presence and condition of friable asbestos-containing materials is of concern to the legislature. - B. Therefore, the legislature enacts this Chapter to provide for the identification and abatement of those friable-containing materials in schools that may pose an unreasonable risk to students and school personnel.
+(1) Asbestos-containing materials were used in elementary and secondary schools within the state for fireproofing, soundproofing, thermal insulation, decorative, and other purposes.

+(2) Asbestos and asbestiform materials are potentially hazardous to the public health.

+(3) Asbestos-containing materials in a friable condition can cause building airborne exposures to far exceed background ambient levels and then pose a potential health hazard.

+(4) In view of the fact that the state of Louisiana has compulsory attendance laws for children of school age and these children must be educated in a safe and healthy environment, the presence and condition of friable asbestoscontaining materials is of concern to the legislature.

+B. Therefore, the legislature enacts this Chapter to provide for the identification and abatement of those friable-containing materials in schools that may pose an unreasonable risk to students and school personnel.